-Investors braced for a bumpy ride ahead of Seacor Holdings' (NYS: CKH) earnings announcement as the company has wavered between beating and falling short of analyst predictions during the past fiscal year.
-The company will unveil its latest earnings on Monday.
+Seacor Holdings (NYS: CKH) hasn't been able to establish an earnings trend, bouncing between beating and falling short of estimates during the past fiscal year.
+The company will unveil its latest earnings on Friday.
 Seacor Holdings is in the business of owning, operating, investing in, and marketing equipment, mainly in the offshore oil and gas and marine transportation industries.

 What analysts say:

-- Buy, sell, or hold?: Analysts don't like Seacor Holdings as much as competitor GulfMark Offshore overall.
-Four out of five analysts rate GulfMark Offshore a buy compared to zero of one for Seacor Holdings.
+Buy, sell, or hold?: Analysts don't like Seacor Holdings as much as competitor GulfMark Offshore overall.
+Four out of four analysts rate GulfMark Offshore a buy compared to zero of one for Seacor Holdings.
 Analysts haven't adjusted their rating of Seacor Holdings for the past three months.

 What our community says:

-CAPS All-Stars are solidly backing the stock with 90.3% granting it an outperform rating.
-The community at large agrees with the All-Stars with 95.6% giving it a rating of outperform.
+CAPS All-Stars are enthusiastically backing the stock, with 96.8% assigning it an outperform rating.
+The community at large backs the All-Stars, with 95.6% giving it a rating of outperform.
 Fools are gung-ho about Seacor Holdings, though the message boards have been quiet lately with only 23 posts in the past 30 days.
-Despite the majority sentiment in favor of Seacor Holdings, the stock has a middling CAPS rating of three out of five stars.
+Even with a robust four out of five stars, Seacor Holdings' CAPS rating falls a little short of the community's upbeat outlook.

-Seacor Holdings' profit has risen year over year by an average of more than twofold over the past five quarters.
-A year-over-year revenue decrease last quarter snaps a streak of three consecutive quarters of revenue increases.
-The company's gross margin shrank by 10.1 percentage points in the last quarter.
-Revenue fell 22.8% while cost of sales fell 11.6% to $428.7 million from a year earlier.
+Seacor Holdings' profit has risen year-over-year by an average of 12.2% over the past five quarters.
+Revenue has fallen in the past two quarters.
+The company's gross margin shrank by 13.4 percentage points in the last quarter.
+Revenue fell 41.7% while cost of sales fell 30.5% to $475.2 million from a year earlier.

 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.